 \section{Abstract}

-This paper deals with a system of wave equations in one-dimensional consisting of nonlinear boundary / interior damping and nonlinear boundary / interior sources.
-In particular, our interest lies in the theoretical understanding of the existence, finite time blow-up of solutions and their exponential decay.
-First, two local existence theorems of weak solutions are established by applying the Faedo-Galerkin method and standard arguments of density corresponding to the regularity of initial conditions.
-The uniqueness is also obtained in some specific cases.
-Second, it is proved that any weak solutions possessing negative initial energy has the potential to blow up in finite time.
-Finally, exponential decay estimates for the global solution is achieved through the construction of a suitable Lyapunov functional.
-In order to corroborate our theoretical decay, a numerical example is provided here.
+In this paper we consider a porous-elastic system consisting of nonlinear boundary/interior damping and nonlinear boundary/interior sources.
+Our interest lies in the theoretical understanding of the existence, finite time blow-up of solutions and their exponential decay using non-trivial adaptations of well-known techniques.
+First, we apply the conventional Faedo-Galerkin method with standard arguments of density on the regularity of initial conditions to establish two local existence theorems of weak solutions.
+Moreover, we detail the uniqueness result in some specific cases.
+In the second theme, we prove that any weak solution possessing negative initial energy has the latent blow-up in finite time.
+Finally, we obtain the so-called exponential decay estimates for the global solution under the construction of a suitable Lyapunov functional.
+In order to corroborate our theoretical decay, a numerical example is provided.